Sekihotai/current-events-auto/README.md

 Currently, current-events-auto is able to:

-- get the latest CNN article (not committed yet)
+- get the latest CNN article
 - use the ChatGPT website in order to have it generate a one paragraph summary for said article

 # Planned Functionality